Dissolving Peeps Science Experiment

 When the timer goes off, check the marshmallow Peeps and make note of which have changed.
 Use the printable form (link below) to record the time and the changes you observe.

-Continue checking the marshmallow Peeps every 2 to 5 minutes, making note of the changes on the printable form.
+Continue checking the marshmallow Peeps every 2 to 5 minutes (set a timer so you won’t forget to go back and check them), making note of the changes on the printable form.

 Discuss which liquids caused the marshmallow Peeps to dissolve faster/slower and why.